 This course will be an introduction to the practice of Yoga.
 Students will learn various asanas or postures, principles of alignment, approaches to the breath, and meditative awareness will be cultivated through sensitive and curious attention to one's own experience of the practice.

-HEAL121 Yoga (1 credit)
+(1 credit, course may be repeated once for a maximum of 2 credits)